 On occasions we ‘transferred lessons’ in a formal environment, meeting between line managers.
-On other occasions it was simply an exchange over a sandwich or on the golf course (I’m lousy at golf and the excuse of a ‘business meeting’ saved much embarrassment).
-The point is, it doesn’t really matter how you engage or communicate, you can even use LinkedIn for example, the whole point is make sure you’re communicating and where possible you avoid trying to reinvent the wheel.
+On other occasions, it was simply an exchange over a sandwich or on the golf course (I’m lousy at golf, and the excuse of a ‘business meeting’ saved much embarrassment).
+The point is, it doesn’t really matter how you engage or communicate, you can even use LinkedIn for example, the whole point is to make sure you’re communicating and where possible you avoid trying to reinvent the wheel.

 I’m a great fan of the Harvard Business Review and this article here may help you get started

 For more on Certainty Software, click here.